 Obviously, there’s quite a bit of collecting and achieving to be done in Mimo!

-The app lets users set their own desired learning frequency, but all this does is dictate how often the app will remind you to use it – it has no other effects on the app in terms of course length or content.
+The app lets users set their own desired learning speed, but all this does is dictate how often the app will remind you to use it – it has no other effects on the app in terms of course length or content.

 It’s a sad world where 20 minutes of learning per day is considered insane, isn’t it?